refena/refena/refena/doc/dependency_injection.md

 Dependency injection is a common pattern in software development to decouple components while making them easier to test.
 Another benefit is that it allows Refena to build a dependency graph.

-Dependency injection plays a big role if you use `Provider`, `ViewProvider`, `NotifierProvider`, or `ReduxProvider`.
+In Refena, we distinguish between rebuildable and non-rebuildable providers.

-## ViewProvider
+## Rebuildable providers

-A `ViewProvider` rebuilds itself whenever the value of a provider changes.
+**Types:**
+`ViewProvider`, `FutureProvider`, `StreamProvider`

-Always use `ref.watch` to read other providers.
+Inside the provider lambda of a rebuildable provider, always use `ref.watch` to access other providers.

 ```dart
 final userDataRepository = ViewProvider<UserDataRepository>((ref) {